 Cost is often the first defining factor with any replacement battery.
 The cheapest is not always the best value, and the most expensive can be money for features you don't need.
-Finding value is getting what you need, that will serve you for years.
-Motorcycle manufacturers will always state the battery requirements of the bike in the handbook, and sometimes it will even be listed on the bike itself.
-This requirement consists of the Amp hours needed and the Cold Cranking Amps.
+Finding value is getting what you need that will serve you for years.
+Motorcycle manufacturers will always state in the handbook the required battery specifications.
+Sometimes, they will list it on the bike itself.
+These requirements consist of the Amp hours needed and the Cold Cranking Amps.
 I will use the example of the YTX12-BS with 10Ah and 180CCA, a relatively common battery.
-Cheaper options look good on the wallet, but compromising the Ah reduces the amount of power that the battery can hold in reserve for when you need it, and a drop in CCA would limit the output of the battery not allowing it to deliver the power on starting when you want the kick of power.
-Sure, these will do the job when new, but they are going to suffer over time as they are already starting behind the requirements and diminishing over time.
-Alternatively, there is no harm in exceeding the minimum with higher ratings, such as an MBTX12U with 14Ah and 200CCA, physically the same size as the previously mentioned YTX12-BS, but with improved technology in the core of the battery.
+Cheaper options look good on the wallet but compromising the Amp hours reduces the battery's reserve power.
+Alternatively, a drop in CCA reduces the output of the battery.
+Limiting its ability to deliver the required power on starting when you need it.
+Sure, these batteries can do the job when new, but they are going to suffer over time.
+They are already starting behind the requirements and only diminishing over time.
+There is no harm in exceeding the minimum requirements with higher ratings.
+For example, the MBTX12U with 14Ah and 200CCA is physically the same size as the previously mentioned YTX12-BS.
+But through improved technology in the core of the battery outperforms and outlasts.
 You will have something that is going to meet all the needs of the motorcycle and with more to give in reserve.
-Over time all batteries will drop in ratings as they are used, going with higher ratings will extend the lifespan giving you return on your investment.
-It is also possible to overshoot and go too big, weight and size can create issues beyond the manufactures intentions, and consideration should also be given to the charging system, is it up to the task of a larger battery that will have a higher resistance?
-The best value is often found close to or slightly above the original specifications, motorcycle manufacturers spend a lot of time and money balancing out what is required for the best results.
+Over time all batteries will drop in performance as they are used.
+Going with higher ratings will extend the lifespan, improving your return on investment.
+It is also possible to overshoot and go too big.
+Battery size and weight can exceed the manufactures design, plus consideration should be given to the charging system.
+Is it up to the task of a larger battery that will have a higher resistance?
+The best value is often found close to or above the original specifications.
+Motorcycle manufacturers spend a lot of time and money balancing out the requirements for the best result.

 If you would like any further information, please do not hesitate to contact us.